How to submit to The Dodge

 Please take the time to read our submission guidelines below before submitting work.
 We're very pleased to announce that we now have fee-free submissions!

-General submissions in nonfiction, fiction, poetry, translation, and visual art will re-open August 1, 2025.
+General submissions in nonfiction, fiction, poetry, translation, and visual art will re-open September 1, 2025.

 General Guidelines